wundergraph/terraform-provider-cosmo/docs/resources/feature_flag.md

 Setting the corresponding feature-flag header or cookie value allows different graph constellations to be served to clients.

 For more information on feature flags, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/feature-flags).
+To learn more about the concept of feature flags, please refer to the [concept](https://cosmo-docs.wundergraph.com/concepts/feature-flags).

 ## Example Usage